-Appropriate use of Social Networking/Media Sites and Online Safety
+Appropriate use of Social Networking/Media Sites, Artificial Intelligence (AI) Platforms/Sites and Online Safety

 Social media is a fun part of everyday life, but it can carry risks.
-The following bullet points are intended to help students and staff avoid any pitfalls, while still making best use of social media for teaching/learning and research as well as social purposes.
+The following bullet points are intended to help students avoid any pitfalls, while still making best use of social media for teaching/learning and research as well as social purposes.

-'A social networking site is any website which enables its users to create profiles, form relationships and share information with other users.
+A social networking site is any website which enables its users to create profiles, form relationships and share information with other users.
 It also includes sites which have online discussion forums, chatrooms, media posting sites, blogs and any other social space online.
-They include, but is not limited to sites such as Facebook, Pinterest, Bebo, Tumblr, LinkedIn, Twitter, MySpace, Ping, Wikipedia, Google Plus+, LiveJournal and even YouTube.'
+They include, but is not limited to, sites such as Facebook, LinkedIn, Twitter, Wikipedia, YouTube, Instagram, TikTok, Minecraft, Roblox, etc.